 CBD has a variety of benefits for dogs.
+For example, CBD shampoo for dogs may help dogs with mild aches and pains related to aging.
 Many people swear that CBD improves their canine companions’ quality of life, and there are studies that support these anecdotes.
 CBD for dogs is used to treat dog anxiety, dementia, aggression, and itchy skin.
 Additionally, pet owners have found benefits in using CBD for dog allergies to stimulate the canine’s immune system and reduce allergy symptoms, and in using CBD for dog cancer to alleviate pain and promote relaxation.

 One of the most common reasons pet owners give their canine companions CBD is to reduce fear and anxiety.
 Dog anxiety often manifests as being aversive or reactive to thunder or fireworks (noise reactivity).
 Some dogs fear car rides, possibly due to negative associations with going to the vet, or due to nausea from the motion of the car.
 Additionally, while there are different types of dog aggression, aggression in dogs is often related to anxiety.
 Many people have found that CBD reduces dog aggression and anxiety.
 However, a recent study found that CBD did not reduce anxiety in dogs in response to a thunderstorm sound.
 That said, there is ample anecdotal evidence that pet owners find their dog is much more relaxed after using CBD for dog anxiety.
 So, pet owners across the country use CBD for dogs with car anxiety, use CBD for dogs scared of thunder, and use CBD for dog aggression.
 Now you might be wondering, “how much CBD can I give my dog for anxiety?”
 However, the FDA has not approved CBD for dogs, so the FDA has not issued a dosing chart.
 Check with your vet if you want to know how much CBD to give your dog.